 Every app, program, or product has started as an idea.
 A spontaneous moment of inspiration and the idea is here.
 The question that arises now is how to start implementing it and how to come up with that final product?
 You started creating but things do not go according to plan?
 Stop right there and test it!

-It would not be wise to chase the final product, invest so much resources, time, and effort into something that will not work, or people will not use, right?
+It would not be wise to chase the final product, invest so many resources, time, and effort into something that will not work, or people will not use, right?
 You don’t want to start from scratch every single time things go downhill.
 That is why creating an MVP during the process is more than a smart decision.

 As of January 2021, there were 4.66 billion active internet users worldwide, which translates as 59.5% of the global population.
 Out of them, 92.6% (4.32 billion) accessed the internet via mobile devices.